 The Department of Veterans Affairs, which is responsible for the commemoration of our military heritage was not included in the drafting of the ‘Joint’ Understanding and has been sidelined ever since.

-Environment officials, with no understanding of Papua New Guinea, the ‘Melanesian Way’ or pilgrimage, were dispatched to Port Moresby to help ‘save’ the Kokoda Trail.
+Environment officials, with no understanding of Papua New Guinea, pilgrimage tourism, or the Principles of Commemoration were dispatched to Port Moresby to help ‘save’ the Kokoda Trail.

 It was soon evident that they lacked expertise in commercial business management and were unfamiliar with the ‘Melanesian Way’ which has been infected with endemic corruption in recent years.
 As a result, Kokoda tourism, which generates around $20 million (PNGK50 million) for PNG each year, has since fallen by 41 percent.